Michael Poole

 Follow me: LinkedIn

-If you are a business owner who is interested in selling your company, take some time to assess your operations before embarking on the sale process.
+If you are a business owner who is interested in selling your company, take some time to assess your operations before embarking on the sale process and explore the best exit strategy for your business.
 Prospective buyers want to understand what they are purchasing.
 They will scrutinize every facet of your business—and you’ll want to be prepared.

 They will examine your financials, corporate documents, personnel records, contracts, patents, licenses, and any other indicators of your business’s health.
 The best way to avoid unpleasant surprises during this audit and maintain leverage in negotiating a sale price is by performing your own due diligence with the help of an investment banker beforehand.